r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 **This tool is currently only hosted on this GitHub project.
 I included the official signing timestamp of each file in each release so check against those if you must.**

 The provided software is completely safe.

+# My Stance
+The sole reason for this patch comes mostly for the fact that we are barred from amazing Quality of Life and Visual mods if we wish to hunt for those Achievements, which can only be obtained by playing Ironman.

+I don't wish to make it so that it becomes easier or _cheesier_ or _cheatier_ to acquire those Achievements as personally that would also completely devalue the effort made.
+I do support there being no access to the console or any other way to circumvent certain aspects that deter from the challenge, and I understand how difficult or nearly impossible it is to dynamically regulate which mods would be valid for Ironman and which ones would not.

+**Therefore, I do not condone and do not support bypassing this restriction by the developers with the aim of installing content that would enable cheating or unfairly facilitate the acquisition of Achievements, nor was this application made with that belief in mind.**

+I understand I cannot regulate this either and therefore ask for sensibility and fairness when playing Ironman with the patch in place.
+These achievements and everything surrounding them were done with great care and passion by fellow people and it is our responsibility to care for and respect their creations which they poured their hearts and hours into.

 ## Sources
 This method was a side project mainly for learning purposes and honing skills. _(Also because I don't have MSWord lol)_